 - Volunteer or intern with a lawyer or local law office.

-- Register and begin preparing for the LSAT.
-Get your hands on sample tests and preparation books, and register for an LSAT prep course if you desire to take one.
+- Begin preparing for the LSAT and familiarize yourself with LSAC.org.
+Study and take practice LSATs online.
+Register for an LSAT prep course if you desire to take one.

 - Meet with the Pre-Law Advisor to discuss your courses and the application process.